Bilt Transfer Partners Guide

 Despite some devaluations, Avios still have significant use cases for a variety of sweet spots.
 Avios has an unpublished award chart that is based on distance traveled as opposed to regions (however, there are many exceptions to this, as its theorized that British Airways is moving to a dynamic pricing system).
 Consequently, this makes Avios a really good use of points for certain routes, but not so good for others.

 Notably, for North American domestic flights, the best value really comes in for flights between 2,001-3,000 miles.
-These cost roughly 16,000 miles on American Airlines or Alaska Airlines.
+These cost roughly 16,000 miles on Alaska Airlines.
 So, in theory, you can fly BOS to SFO (approximately 2,700 miles) for just 16k Avios.
 Not bad!

 Additionally, Qatar Airways long haul flights have pretty solid pricing across the board.
 For example, economy one ways from LAX to Doha cost a measly 35,000 Avios, whereas business flights cost a whopping 140,000 Avios.
 However, given the cash cost of that business flight and the fact that it is among the best Qatar airlines flights in the world, it could be worth shelling out for the experience.